LoyolaChicagoBooks/operatingsystems/source/processes.rst

 Process Creation with fork()
 ----------------------------

-"man fork": creates a new process by duplicating the calling process.
+From the ``fork()`` man page:

-The new process, referred to as the child, is an exact duplicate of the calling process, referred to as the parent, except for the following
+-  ``fork()`` creates a new process by duplicating the calling process.
-points:
+   The new process, referred to as the child, is an exact duplicate of the calling process, referred to as the parent, except for the following points:

 -  the child has its own unique process id (PID)